ErikHgm/SportMemoryGame/README.md

     -  As a returning user I want to beat my previous time
         -    The game incorporates a timer that shows the time it took to complete the game.
 This can provide for the user to set as a goal to beat the previous time.
     -  As a returning user I want to improve and find the game easier to play as you go along
-        -   After the first couple of tries in game, it gets easier and quicker to use the interface.
+        -   After the first couple of tries in the game, it gets easier and quicker as you get accustomed to the interface.